 Digital manufacturing today builds on highly advanced technologies and deals with the opportunities of the fourth industrial revolution.

-Digital manufacturing helps close the loop from Smart Design for Smart Services and Products Through-Life – because it links up design, manufacture, use, maintenance and remanufacture through digital means.
+Digital manufacturing helps close the loop from smart design for smart services and products through-life, as it links desgn, manufacture, use, maintenance and remanufacture through digital means.

-Digital manufacturing can revolutionise businesses dramatically - however, the technologies can be phased into the business gradually to match-and-mix what suits the business best.
+Digital manufactuiring can revolutionise businesses dramatically - however, the technologies can be phased into the business gradually to match-and-mix what suits the business best.